HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 This informs the browser that it can use HTTP/3 on port 443 to reach the same service, and that this information remains valid for 86400 seconds (24 hours).
 Once the browser receives this header, it can establish future connections using HTTP/3 directly rather than beginning with HTTP/2 and negotiating an upgrade.

-In 2025, over 99.99% of HTTP/3 requests from major CDNs injected the Alt-Svc header into requests.
+Among HTTP/3 responses from major CDNs, Alt-Svc was nearly universal (>99.99%), indicating that CDNs consistently advertise HTTP/3 capability to clients.

 ### Server-Timing